AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Low-Cost Program

-If you’ve shopped around and can’t find cheap California car insurance you can afford, consider California’s Low Cost Auto Insurance program.
+If you’ve shopped around and can’t find cheap California car insurance you can afford, you may qualify for California’s Low Cost Auto Insurance program.
 If you’re eligible, the state will match you with a minimum coverage insurance company at low premiums.
 To be eligible, you’ll need to:

 • Have a valid California driver’s license